Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q15.
 Do I really need to expunge my record?

-A. The answer to this question depends on the value that you place on an expungement.
-On the one hand, a record of a criminal conviction, or even an arrest, can keep people from obtaining a much desired job.
-“Collateral consequences” are many.
-On the other hand, people are sometimes proud of their criminal records.
-This can happen, for example, when criminal records arise out of demonstrations for a worthy cause.
-Persons who are self-employed often have no need for an expungement.
-But even for persons that are self-employed, need sometimes arises.
-For example, they may want to be considered for government contracts.
-Or they may want to rent an apartment, or coach a local sports team, or adopt a child.
+If you are self-employed, you perhaps have no need for an expungement.
+But even if you are self-employed, need sometimes arises.
+For example, potential clients, customers, or lending institutions may look up your record.
+You may want to be considered for government contracts.
+Or you may want to rent an apartment, or coach a local sports team, or adopt a child.
+Prospective dates can look up your record!
 Remember, too, the psychological benefit.
-The weight of the past is lifted from the shoulders of the person whose record was previously saddled with this blemish.
-As former client M.D. put it, "It's a new beginning."
-What it comes down to is that this is a question that only you can answer.
+The weight of the past is lifted from your shoulders if your record is saddled with this burr.
+As former client M.D. put it, “It's a new beginning.”

 Eligibility